suyashvsingh/NOMA-ML-Spectrum-Detection-CIoT/README.md

 ## 📡 Data Generation & Signal Detection

-Utilizing Monte Carlo simulation, we:
+Utilizing the Monte Carlo simulation, we:

 1. Craft NOMA signals with random cyclic delays 🔄.
 2. Merge these to form our transmitted signal 📶.